abundo/control/docs/Configuration.rst

 PostgreSQL
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-On the Abcontrol server, configure the "django: db:" section in /etc/abcontrol/abcontrol.yaml
+On the factum server, configure the "django: db:" section in /etc/factum/factum.yaml

 Change the POSTGRES_PASSWORD in the /opt/postgresql/docker-compose.yaml file so it matches the above password